 IPFS or InterPlanetary File System is an open-source, peer-to-peer network for storing and accessing files, data, websites, and applications in a distributed file system.
 IPFS is like Torrent but leverages a single global peer-to-peer network.
+It is designed to be a more efficient and secure way to share files, as it allows users to access files directly from other users on the network rather than going through a centralized server.
+This makes it resistant to censorship and allows for faster access to files.
 It can be regarded as a peer-to-peer version of HTTP.
 Still, instead of using specific geo-location on a server to identify a file, IPFS uses content addressing to store data decentrally.

 Filecoin’s consensus mechanisms, “proof of replication” (PoRep) and ”proof of spacetime” (PoST) verify storage data and play critical roles in removing third parties.

 IPFS and Filecoin are related technologies, but they serve different purposes.
 IPFS is a decentralized, peer-to-peer file sharing protocol that allows users to store and access files directly from other users on the network.
 Filecoin, on the other hand, is a decentralized storage network that uses the IPFS protocol to store files.
 It is a blockchain-based system that uses a cryptocurrency to facilitate transactions and incentivize users to provide storage.
 Filecoin provides a market-based solution for decentralized storage, allowing users to buy and sell storage on the network.
 While IPFS is a core component of the Filecoin network, they are not the same thing and serve different purposes.
 Both IPFS and Filecoin are separable and can be used independently without requiring one another.
 To help them work together, the ecosystem has developed tools like Textile and Estuary.